 Scholarly articles are often peer reviewed.
-Here is a link to a video, "Peer review in 5 minutes."
-This peer reviewed concept map was created using Bubbl-us
+Here is a link to a video, “Peer Review in Five Minutes.”

 Subject headings are specific terms selected to describe individual works.
 When searching for books, these subject headings are referred to as Library of Congress Subject Headings (LCSH).
 Some sources use Medical Subject Headings (MeSH®).
 When searching in electronic resources, these authorized and assigned subject headings may be found under a tab titled “Index, Thesaurus, CINAHL Headings,” etc.

-- Start with the library search box on the top right side of this page, choose the “Articles” tab on the Libraries Catalog search box, enter keywords about your topic e.g., blood vessel diseases and build a research vocabulary by scrolling down through several title descriptions on your topic to find “Descriptors” such as Vascular Resistance, Blood vessels health aspects; Ultrasonography, Interventional, Blood flow velocity, etc. Click on a descriptor of interest to find related articles, search for more articles from the “Articles” tab combining the vocabularies found, or move to specific electronic resources suggested below.
+- Start with the library search box on the right side of this page, choose the “Articles” tab on the Libraries Catalog search box, enter keywords about your topic e.g., ultrasound technologists and build a research vocabulary by scrolling down through several title descriptions on your topic to find “Descriptors” such as Ultrasonic waves usage.
+Click on a descriptor of interest to find related articles, search for more articles from this tab using the vocabularies found, or move to specific electronic resources suggested below.

 Electronic resource suggested searches: